 2020 was a different experience for everyone, and it’s important to note that any progress made this year—even the small wins that we don’t always count toward the big goals—was still progress.
 Whether you worked out at home, perfected a better-for-you recipe, or found new ways to care for your body and mind at home, you deserve the biggest round of applause.

 Lastly, we must give a shoutout to you, our over 1 million customers—the ones who took control of their health and demanded better for their bodies at home in 2020.
 This year alone, 240,000 (and counting) of you tried our Food Sensitivity Test, and more than 7,000 of you learned about your response to common allergens with the Indoor & Outdoor Allergy Test.
-With the launch of our membership programs, you subscribed to year-round health checks with Control and Current.

 While the COVID-19 pandemic is far from over, there are many things (and many people!) to celebrate, including the healthcare workers on the frontline, the scientists who are continuing to develop and distribute a vaccine for COVID-19, and the health professionals who advanced virtual healthcare experiences to continue to serve their patients from home.